Tesla electric car at a charging station in Hawthorne, California, USA. (Source: Shutter Stock) |

 Record sales growth

-The EU has agreed to ban the sale of new petrol and diesel cars from 2035, as part of the 27-nation bloc's efforts to build a carbon-neutral economy by 2050.
+The EU has agreed to ban the sale of petrol and diesel cars from 2035, as part of the 27-nation bloc's efforts to build a carbon-neutral economy by 2050.

-Electric car sales accounted for 12.1% of new car sales, up from 9.1% in 2021 and 1.9% in 2019, according to the European Automobile Manufacturers Association (ACEA).
+Electric car sales accounted for 12.1% of new car sales, up from 9.1% in 2021 and 1.9% in 2019, the European Automobile Manufacturers Association (ACEA) said.

 Traditional petrol and diesel cars continue to lose ground in the EU market, although they will still account for more than half of the region's car sales in 2022, at 52.8%.